someengineering/resoto.com/docs/concepts/search/nesting.md

 :::note

-Be aware that a subquery is executed for every node of the original query and might be expensive and time intensive to compute.
+Be aware that a nested search is executed for every node of the original query and might be expensive and time intensive to compute.

 :::